GergelyTuri/chronicSleepRecordings/Hardware/readme.md

    your liking, which can be used to fix overhead attachments

 ## Pinnacle System, lighting, & ventilation

+This portion of the guide explains how to setup the Pinnacle System, circadian lighting, and ventilation.
+This is the "heart" of the EEG/EMG recording setup.

 **Materials**
 - Pinnacle Data Conditioning and Acquisition System(s) (Models